Pythonaire/SMA_Photovoltaic/README.md

 push SMA-Inverter Values to the Homekit, readable by Eve App

 Based on HAP-Python and SBFSpot.
-The older style SMA inverter has a readable Bluetooth interface.
-See the github SFBSpot project, how to connect to the inverter and how to store inverter values into a SQLite database.
+Older style SMA inverters my have readable Bluetooth interfaces.
+See the github SFBSpot project <https://github.com/SBFspot/SBFspot>, how to connect to the inverter and how to store inverter values into a SQLite database.
 Under "/usr/local/lib/python3.x/dist-packages/pyhap/resources/" you will find predefined Homkit services and characteristics for using in the HAP-Python module as preloaded_service. (if you like, you can use the HAP-Python loader modules for loading sepeately)

 ## Installation